Take It or Leave It (1981 film)

-Take It or Leave It is a 1981 film about the British ska/pop band Madness.
+Take It or Leave It is a 1981 film about the formation of the British ska/pop band Madness.
+It starred the band and was financed by themselves.

+Chris Foreman called it "a semi-serious film, more a documentary."

 Plot

 The genre of the film is between documentary, drama and comedy.
 The film begins in Camden Town, London, on a grey day in January 1976.
 Three friends, Lee Thompson, Chris Foreman and Mike Barson, start to play music together.
 Along the way their band suffers numerous arguments and changes in their line-up before finding success in the final scene, with a full piece Madness going out to a packed, screaming arena.